slamora/brackets-wiki/Preview-Images-Research.md

 * Save as creates copy of file, updates working set

 TBD: how many extensions break and if so how?
 How involved would be the fix

+###  Generic model where Document and Editor have base classes
+seems to be the least likely choice, being the most disruptive.
+* DocumentManager.getCurrentDocument()  -  returns BaseDocument.
+Any consumer of this API needs to check wether it can call text or cursor related APIs

+* EditorManager.getCurrentFullEditor - returns BaseEditor.
+Any consumer of this API needs to check wether it can call code mirror /text editor related APIs
+* EditorManager.getFocusedEditor - returns BaseEditor.
+Any consumer of this API needs to check wether it can call code mirror /text editor related APIs
+* EditorManager.getActiveEditor - returns BaseEditor.
+Any consumer of this API needs to check wether it can call code mirror /text editor related APIs

+This will break a lot of extensions and will require many core changes.